Although it's true he was the finest student that I taught,

 To him philosophy was like a Cretan double axe

-He used to sacrifice the states my worshippers held dear;
+He used to sacrifice wild states my worshippers held dear;

 You'd think perhaps he was a loyal student of Apollo

-Because of how he sublimated everything that's near;
+Because of how he venerated everything that's clear;

 He made a synthesis so singular it's hard to follow.

 And yet the very challenge that he sought through integration

 Of elements of darkness and of light within the soul

 Provides a model for a life of human elevation